-- 4.1 RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity. - 4.2 RSE involves a combination of sharing information and exploring issues and values. - 4.3 RSE importantly makes the distinction between the physical action of sexual activity and the emotional relationships that comes with it. - 4.4 RSE is not about the promotion of sexual activity, sexual orientation, or a specific sexual identity.
+- 4.1 RSE is about the emotional, social and cultural development of students, and involves learning about healthy relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity. - 4.2 RSE involves a combination of sharing information and exploring issues and values. - 4.3 RSE is not about the promotion of sexual activity, sexual orientation, or a specific sexual identity.